-When it comes to infertility, you want the facts on your side.
+When it comes to your fertility, you want the facts on your side.
 You need to know how to make your pregnancy goals a reality.
 Unfortunately, there are numerous rumors about sperm killers and reproductive hormone crushers on the internet today.
 There are also plenty of myths when it comes to sperm enhancers and reproductive hormone optimizers.
 Most of the buzz involves certain beverages, foods and daily activities.
 Do you follow the advice or ignore them?

 Fortunately, the experts at GENESIS are here to sort through the buzz and present you with the facts.